 Check you’re getting the right benefits and entitlements

-If your income has reduced, it’s important to make sure you are getting all the benefits you are entitled to.
+If your income has reduced, it’s important to make sure you’re getting all the benefits you’re entitled to.

 You can use a benefits checker to check on the Turn2US website

-It may be worth checking if you qualify for charitable help and grants.
+It might be worth checking if you qualify for charitable help and grants.
 To find out more, read our guide Charitable grants for ill or disabled people.

 Work out your income and outgoings

-It’s really important to take another look at your budget and add up all the money that is coming in and going out.
-This might be from:
+It’s really important to take another look at your budget and add up all the money coming in and going out.